 So impactful to SLU he was often referred to as the “Crown Prince of Caroline Avenue”, although some used the phrase in a derogatory fashion based on his haughty attitude as leader of the medical programs.
 You can see two photos of Schwitalla, the first from 1930 here and a later photo with President Holloran in 1946 here.

 His impact on SLU, the School of Medicine, and the SLU hospital is undeniable.
 He also had a significant impact on the trajectory of medical schools nationwide.
 Schwitalla was a site visitor for the AMA Council on Medical Education and an advocate for the elimination of two-year schools of medicine in the U.S. Two-year institutions were common in the U.S. well into the early 20th Century.
 The Flexner Report, or as it was titled, Medical Education in the United States and Canada, had been released in 1910 and helped to facilitate a transformation of schools of medicine into a modern format.
 Prior to the Flexner Report, schools of medicine were frequently independent institutions with little in the way of common standards of entrance or curriculum.
 Many were small proprietary schools formed by local physicians and the qualifications of graduating doctors were suspect.
 Among other suggestions, the Flexner Report encouraged standardization of curricula, qualifications for faculty and students, and the recommendation schools of medicine be formally associated with existing colleges and universities.
 Such changes were sorely needed.
 Well after the report, many schools of medicine remained two-year programs.
 In essence, these schools provided basic science instruction akin to the first two years of medical school today.
 Students would graduate with a certificate or other such credential and then would apply to a four-year medical school for the remainder of their education and clinical experiences.
 Both the AMA Council on Medical Education and the Association of American Medical Colleges (AAMC) had approved and accredited such institutions well after World War II.
 For the most part, graduates of these programs went on to four-year schools and excelled, and their graduation rates compared favorably to students whose entire course of study were at four-year institutions.
 But there was a push, particularly in the AMA group to get rid of such schools altogether.
 Notably, the Association of American Medical Colleges still favored two-year schools as a valid and valued part of medical education in the U.S. Two-year programs largely existed in rural states and in cities with populations too small to allow for quality clinical experiences.
 Two institutions come to mind in this regard: Wake Forest and the University of Mississippi.
 Despite both programs having long-standing success in sending their two-year students to four-year programs (for years students from Mississippi matriculated at Vanderbilt University upon completion of their studies in Oxford at such a rate that the dean of the school of medicine there at the time considered it a vital pipeline for admissions and the continued success of Vanderbilt medicine), Schwitalla and others wanted them closed.
 Indeed, as a site visitor for the AMA Council on Medical Education, Schwitalla had a reputation for caring little about the quality of two-year programs and was viewed as someone who merely wanted to limit the competition.
 A dislike for Schwitalla remained at the University of Mississippi for decades after the School of Medicine there had been transformed into a four-year program and relocated from the small town of Oxford, MS, to the state capital Jackson.
-Where he was lauded as a medical expert without a degree in medicine at SLU, he was derided as “a want to be, without a degree” other institutions across the nation.
+Where he was lauded as a medical expert without a degree in medicine at SLU, he was derided as “a want to be, without a degree” at other institutions across the nation.
 I suppose there are two sides to every coin.

 The next to last photo in this set is another of SLU's gateways.
 This one stands between Schwitalla and O'Donnell Hall which can be seen in the background.
 Finally, the set concludes with the sign for O'Donnell Hall.